Which Internal Pattern Is Sending Your Hair or Scalp Signals

 Digestive discomfort, food sensitivities, or nutrient deficiencies may relate to the Gut Absorption Pattern.

-This pattern suggests the body may not be absorbing the nutrients your hair and scalp depend on.
+This pattern suggests the body is absorbing the nutrients your hair and scalp depend on.

 Nervous System Stress Pattern